index - sex problems -

 arousal and more stimulation, it lies in

-being relaxed, focusing on what you are
+being relaxed, focusing on what they are

-physically feeling rather than on what you
+physically feeling rather than on what they

 are thinking, and being more sensitive to

-the physical touch of your partner.
+the physical touch of their partner.
 We

 shall return to this point later.